Harut Grigorian

 Harut Grigorian (Հարութ Գրիգորյան; born 24 March 1989) is an Armenian-Belgian kickboxer and former Glory Welterweight Champion.
 He has also competed in the It's Showtime and K-1 promotions.

-He was ranked in the Combat Press welterweight top ten between September 2017 and July 2021.
+He was ranked in the Combat Press welterweight top ten between September 2017 and July 2021 peaking at #2.
 He reentered the rankings at No. 9 in March 2022.

 Career

 Early career

 Grigorian rose to prominence as a young fighter with an extensive record in his adopted country of Belgium.
 In perhaps the most notable bout of his early career, he featured as a reserve fighter at the S-Cup Europe 2008 in Gorinchem, Netherlands on 20 September 2008, where he defeated Abdallah Mabel by decision.

 On 21 February 2009, he defeated Pedro Sedarous via decision after five rounds to claim the Benelux Muay Thai -70 kg Championship.
 He debuted in the It's Showtime organization later that year when he defeated Chris Ngimbi by an extra round decision at It's Showtime 2009 Lommel on September 24.
 He followed this up with a technical knockout win over Seo Doo Won at It's Showtime 2009 Barneveld on 21 November 2009.